 - imaging tests like MRIs or CT scans to generate a detailed image of your brain

-Seek emergency medical care if you experience sudden dizziness that occurs with any of the following symptoms:
+Seek emergency medical care if you experience sudden dizziness or nausea that occurs with any of the following symptoms:

 - feelings of numbness, weakness, or tingling